-The original Delaware MMJ legislation dates back to May 2011, when Governor Jack Markell signed a bill allowing patients aged 18+ with a certain qualifying medical condition (see list below) to possess up to six ounces of cannabis.
+The original Delaware MMJ legislation dates back to May 2011.
+Governor Jack Markell signed a bill allowing patients aged 18+ with a specific qualifying medical condition (see list below) to possess up to six ounces of cannabis.

 Need a Medical Marijuana Card?
 Let us help by Starting Here

-More than 175 grams and you are crossing the line into felony territory with a potential prison sentence of up to three years.
-Thus, if you are a medical patient living in Delaware who treats symptoms with marijuana, it is imperative that you begin the process of getting your legal medical marijuana card.
+More than 175 grams, and you are crossing the line into felony territory.
+There is a potential prison sentence of up to three years.
+Those who wish to use MMJ in Delaware should begin the application process ASAP.

 Here is a list of current penalties for the illegal possession, sale, and distribution of cannabis in Delaware: